INTRODUCTION

 CHOOSING NUTRIENT-DENSE AND WHOLE FOODS

 Mindful eating practices for healthy living also involve making conscious food choices.
-Prioritising fresh, whole foods over processed options ensures that the body receives essential nutrients.
-A healthy, balanced diet rich in fruits, vegetables, lean proteins and healthy fats supports long-term health, wellbeing and energy levels.
-Minimising processed foods, excess sugar, and artificial additives reduces inflammation and enhances overall health and wellbeing.
+Prioritising fresh and whole foods over processed options ensures that the body receives essential nutrients.
+A healthy and balanced diet rich in fruits, vegetables, lean proteins and healthy fats supports long-term health, wellbeing and energy levels.
+Minimising processed foods, excess sugar and artificial additives reduces inflammation and enhances overall health and wellbeing.
 Being mindful of food quality promotes a more balanced and nourishing diet.
-Reading food labels, choosing organic options when possible, and preparing meals at home are great ways to ensure a more nutritious diet.
+Reading food labels, choosing organic options when possible and preparing meals at home are great ways to ensure a healthier and nutritious diet.

 PRACTISING PORTION CONTROL FOR BETTER HEALTH